NickAzureDevops/NickAzureDevops.github.io/content/host/thess.md

 I work with Azure, Terraform, Azure DevOps, and GitHub and am passionate about Microsoft technology.

-You can find me on my Twitter: @nick_cloudops or visit my blog @ nicholaschangblog.com
+You can find me on my Twitter: @nick_cloudops or visit my usergroup @ nicholaschangusergroup.com